 Super easy and creamy mashed potatoes!
 Cooked and mashed up in your slow cooker.
 Cooking and mashing up these taters in the slow cooker gives you and your oven a little more time and space.

-The secret to the creamy texture is using Yukon Gold Potatoes (or sometimes just called Gold potatoes).
 They are creamy with a lovely yellow color.
 Using Russet potatoes in the slow cooker can turn your mashed potatoes mushy and kinda brown.
 Red potatoes will work in a pinch, but I love the texture of the Golds.

 You can leave the skin on like I did, or peel them, but peeling is a time sucker and you don’t have any more time, remember?
 I left the skin on, they practically dissolved.
 No complaints.